th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 - The parameter values (field values) in each system message (execution report).
 <notice info>
-The expected values are determined by the user
+The expected values are determined by the user.
 </notice>

 ## Rules